Clynton19860/React-Todo/README.md

 # About

-This was my first react/jsx app I have built, I follow a tutorial for this app.
+This was my first react/jsx app I have built, I followed a tutorial for this app.

 # React + Vite